noaa-gml/rtorf/README.md

 spatial and temporal parameters to filter data.
 The year of interest is 2020, but we also included December of 2019 and January of 2021.
 At this stage, we can apply the spatial filter by using the coordinates.

-# TODO ADD identifier of type of altitude of intake_height

 ``` r
 north <- 80